awsdocs/amazon-aurora-user-guide/doc_source/USER_PerfInsights_Counters.md

 ### Native counters for Aurora MySQL<a name="USER_PerfInsights_Counters.Aurora_MySQL.Native"></a>

 Native metrics are defined by the database engine and not by Amazon Aurora\.
-You can find definitions for these native metrics in [Server Status Variables](https://dev.mysql.com/doc/refman/5.6/en/server-status-variables.html) in the MySQL documentation\.
+You can find definitions for these native metrics in [Server status variables](https://dev.mysql.com/doc/refman/8.0/en/server-status-variables.html) in the MySQL documentation\.

 | Counter | Type | Unit | Metric |